A cloth made drunk of her own glow

 - Osip Mandelstam

 Officially, White Nights last from 11th June to 2nd July, but in St. Petersburg you can still enjoy their lingering splendour through to August!
 You will find it is possible to wander the city until at least 23:00.
+Many say that being amidst the White Nights of St. Petersburg is like floating through a good dream, for one dawn follows another with scarcely half an hour of night.

 One of the best ways to appreciate it is of course to glide along the winding waters in a riverboat… your senses will tingle and your imagination will explode.